legendary-bro/Better-Pokecord/README.md

 ### 3.3 Known issues with the PV system

-I did not scour the entire list of 800+ Pokemon to confirm this but at the time of writing I believe the only three Pokemon this must be used for is Pidgeot, Kabuto, and Mew.
+I did not scour the entire list of 800+ Pokemon to confirm this but at the time of writing I believe the only five Pokemon this must be used for is **Pidgeot, Kabuto, Porygon, Mew and Klink**.
 If the name of the Pokemon you are trying to catch is part of another Pokemons name (ex.Mew/Mewtwo) you must press the Enter key to send the message as you normally would.
 If you are using the backslash hotkey to just change the PV you must press *just* the backslash key again.

 For example: